“Chop Suey!” Lyrics Meaning (System of a Down)

 I cry when angels deserve to die

-Here, the term “self-righteous suicide” can be interpreted as a critique of moral judgment.
+The term “self-righteous suicide” can be interpreted as a critique of moral judgment.
 Guitarist Daron Malakian explained that the song examines how society views death differently based on circumstances.
 For instance, a death caused by drug addiction might be seen as “deserved” due to risky behavior, while others are mourned as tragedies.

 The phrase “angels deserve to die” adds complexity, suggesting that even those perceived as pure or innocent face mortality.
-It reflects the song’s overarching theme: life and death are universal experiences, yet human judgment often overshadows this shared reality.
+It illustrates the song’s overarching theme: life and death are universal experiences, yet human judgment often overshadows this shared reality.

 Father, Forgiveness, and Spiritual Struggle